 Co-ops lead to better outcomes in the labour market because they give students work experience and help them develop their networks.
-Government can create financial incentives to colleges and universities that offer co-op education as part of the course requirements.
+The government can create financial incentives for colleges and universities that offer co-op education as part of the course requirements.

-Countries that align colleges and vocational education with the needs of the labour market have lower youth unemployment rates.
+Countries that align colleges and vocational education with the labour market's needs have lower youth unemployment rates.
 Ministries of education do track college graduates' success in the labour market.
 Strengthen this process now.
 Enforce a stricter correspondence between the level of admissions and the labour market's demand for graduates.
-If that means limiting admissions, so be it.
+If that means limiting entries, so be it.
 University programs that are pathways to professions such as education and law must also move in this direction.

 Graduates need to understand the transition from school to work and must learn to manage it:

 10 Winning Attitudes for a Successful Career Kick-Start

 In Cambodia, the Directorate of Technical and Vocational Education and Training has started skills bridging program where school leavers (out of school for at least two years) go through a curriculum of Math, Science and Language to meet the requirements for entry into the TVET certificate programs.
 The Asian Development Bank, through its Japan Fund for Poverty Reduction, assisted this program.

 Over three years, about 700 graduated and of these, 63% enrolled in certificate programs while the others found better employment.
 Because the Provincial Training Centers in Cambodia go to the rural areas, this program serves mostly the rural youth population.

 8. National TVET system that promotes youth employment.